 Luke’s eyes fell to the case files laid out before him.
 His eyes flicked to the note book at the side of his desk.
 He stared at it for several beats.
 He knew he had to give the old man’s suggestions another try.
 The old guy was after all, one from one.

-Luke picked up the note book and flicked through the pages to where he recorded the old man’s suggestions.
+Luke lifted the note book and flicked through the pages to where he recorded the old man’s suggestions.

 As per his written notes recording the old man’s suggestion, Luke contacted AT &T to request copies of Linda Fulton’s landline records and T-Mobile for a copy of John Bishop’s cell phone records.

 ‘Special delivery for Detective Luke Fox...’ the jovial uniform officer from the front desk announced as he burst into the detective’s bull pen carrying a large cardboard box.
-Luke looked towards the approaching officer who was negotiating the various desks as he traversed the room, on his way to Luke’s desk.
+Luke monitored the approaching officer negotiating the various desks as he traversed the room, on his way to Luke’s desk.

 ‘So what’s all this...?’
 Luke asked, watching the portly officer dump the cardboard box onto his desk.